 The following rules describe when an ACH payment will settle in your COS account:

-The serviceType(Standard, Same Day), along with any configured cutoff time (i.e. systemically configured cutoff time of 1pm for same day payments) will influence the effective date of the payment.
+serviceType(Standard, Same Day), along with any configured cutoff time (i.e. systemically configured cutoff time of 1pm for same day payments) will influence the effective date of the payment.
 Going by the

-a) If a same day payment is originated on Tuesday, 8/24 at 12pm, where the product is configured for a 1pm same day cutoff, then the
+a) If a Same Day payment is originated on Tuesday, 8/24 at 12pm, where the product is configured for a 1pm same day cutoff, then the

 b) If a Same Day payment is originated on Tuesday, 8/24, where the product is configured for a 1pm same day

-cutoff, then effectiveDate of the payment will reflect as 08/25.
+effectiveDate of the payment will reflect as 08/25.
 Since it is past the cutoff, COS interprets this as being originated the following business day.

 c) If a Standard payment is originated on Tuesday, 08/24, then the

 effectiveDateof the payment.
 In all examples above, that would occur after the Fed acknowledgment was received.
-However, in scenario "c" above, that would occur after the Fed acknowledgment was received and after nightly settlement has completed.
+However, in scenario c above, that would occur after the Fed acknowledgment was received and after nightly settlement has completed.

 Nightly settlement is when COS settles all account activity and cuts over to the following business day.
-Nightly settlement generally occurs around 11pm each day; however, the time necessary for COS to complete the settlement process may vary.
+Nightly settlement generally occurs at 11:59:59pm each day.
+The time necessary for COS to complete the settlement process may vary.

 transactionType(push/pull) of the payment.
 You can track this via the Core.Transaction.Completed webhook event.
 Additionally, your payment's status will not change to

 Updated 7 days ago